John-Otago/PhD-Plus/README.md

 - **University Startups and Spin-Offs: Guide for Entrepreneurs in Academia** (M Stagars, 2015, Apress)
 - **So What Are You Going to Do with That?
 Finding Careers Outside Academia, 3rd ed.** (S Basalla et al., 2014, University of Chicago Press)

-**Again, mostly written and published in the US and useful for students in other countries.**
+**Again, mostly written and published in the US.
+Students in other countries should pick up the key points and apply them to the local context.**

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)